 For some kids, going to a children therapy in Dubai can be frightening.
 Due to a number of horror stories and misconception kids heard, they fear the thought of going to a psychiatrist.
 With this kind of thinking, it would be very hard for them to attend their counseling sessions and made progress with their therapy.

-But a top psychotherapist in Dubai said that convincing your kid to attend their therapy sessions doesn’t have to be stressful.
+But a top mental health clinic dubai said that convincing your kid to attend their therapy sessions doesn’t have to be stressful.
 You just need to ensure that you do the right thing to help your kids attend their counseling.
 Be sure to consider these pointers:

 - Consult with your child